Goat Island’s marine reserve is right on Auckland’s doorstep, plentiful with oversized snapper and other fish species.

-The reserve is near Leigh about an hour and a half from Auckland and was New Zealand’s first marine reserve officially opened in 1977.
+The reserve is near Leigh about an hour and a half drive from Auckland and was New Zealand’s first marine reserve officially opened in 1977.
 It covers 518 hectares of coastal sea between Cape Rodney and Okakari Point.

 Unfortunately, no bus service is available to the township of Leigh so your own transport is necessary.